-- von Hippel-Lindau (VHL) Disease: This is a rare type but well known of the familial cancers.
-The condition is due to a defective gene called VHL which predisposes to a variety of malignant and benign neoplasms, most frequently retinal (eye), cerebellar (brain), and spinal haemangioblastoma, RCC (clear cell type), phaeochromocytoma and pancreatic tumours.
+This is a rare type but well known of the familial cancers.
+The condition is due to a defective gene called VHL, which predisposes a person to a variety of malignant and benign neoplasms, most frequently retinal (eye), cerebellar (brain), and spinal haemangioblastoma, RCC (clear cell type), phaeochromocytoma and pancreatic tumours.

-- Hereditary papillary renal carcinoma (HPRCC): This type of RCC is of papillary type which is multifocal and occurs in both kidneys.
+This type of RCC is of papillary type, which is multifocal and occurs in both kidneys.
 It has a favourable prognosis and occurs at a later age.

-Tuberous sclerosis complex (TSC): TSC is a genetic condition associated with changes in the skin, brain, kidney, and heart.
+TSC is a genetic condition associated with changes in the skin, brain, kidneys, and heart.
 People with TSC have about a 4% risk of developing kidney cancer.
 TSC is caused by a mutation on either the TSC1 or the TSC2 gene.
 Approximately 60% of people with TSC do not have a family history of the condition.

 Other tumours that may mimic renal cancer: In addition to renal cancer, small tumours of the kidney could be due to benign conditions such as oncocytoma, angiomyolipoma, a complex cyst, or a hypertrophied column of Bertin.
-All these conditions can be diagnosed by radiological studies.
+Radiological examinations can diagnose all these conditions.
 Oncocytoma is a benign swelling accounting for 3-7% of all renal tumours.
 It may produce RCC symptoms like bleeding and pain.

-There are often no obvious symptoms at the start of growth of the renal cancer.
-As mentioned earlier more kidney cancers are being picked up often on ultrasound scans and sometimes on other scans (e.g. CT or MRI) that are done for other reasons.
+There are often no obvious symptoms at the start of renal cancer growth.
+As mentioned earlier, kidney cancer is being picked up more often on ultrasound scans and sometimes on other scans (e.g. CT or MRI) that are done for other reasons.
 So they are being found at an earlier stage.
 Once the cancer begins to grow inside the kidney, the kidney disease symptoms can become more obvious.

 - High blood pressure